proteinreport/proteinreport.org/content/events/how-alternative-protein-drives-more-sustainable-food-system/index.md

 weight: 5000
 uuid: 11364
 ---
-<p>Dive into the world of alternative proteins and their vital role in building a more sustainable food system.
+Dive into the world of alternative proteins and their vital role in building a more sustainable food system.
 Gain valuable insights from industry experts on prevailing trends, challenges, and opportunities within this dynamic industry, and the cutting-edge technologies empowering researchers and manufacturers to create more sustainable and nutritious food options.
-Register Now!</p>
+Register Now!